First Times: Covering a show at Pappy and Harriet’s as Death from Above 1979 celebrate 20 years of ‘You’re a Woman, I’m a Machine’

 High Sierra Music Festival 2013: Top Sets

-Photos by Sam Heller // Written by Kevin Quandt, Mike Frash & Pete Mauch
+Photos by Sam Heller // Written by Kevin Quandt, Mike Frash & Pete Mauch //

 Lennon-McCartney said it best when they stated, “Got to admit it’s getting better, getting better all the time.”
-High Sierra Music Festival, held every Fourth of July weekend for the past 23 years in lovely Quincy, California somehow keeps getting better each year.
+High Sierra Music Festival, held every Fourth of July weekend for the past 23 years in lovely Quincy, Calif., somehow keeps getting better each year.
 The success of this event isn’t anything too surprising, as the producers truly know how to run a seamless event while drawing in such a rich diversity of musical talent from across the globe, year after year.
 The Plumas County Fairgrounds are amazingly transformed into a wonderland for both adults and kids, alike, becoming a community environment that allows people to lose themselves in the festivities.

 Scene1

 Young and old are ever-present at HSMF — while the little ones enjoy family yoga and children’s sets by the one Vince Herman from Leftover Salmon, the older attendee may likely enjoy wine tasting by sponsors or fresh sushi in the morning or fresh oysters in the afternoon.
-From the wide variety of cuisine available from Gerard’s Paella to crab smothered artichoke to the array of music playshops to explore the deeper, inner workings of music.
-It’s qualities such as these that lend to one overall thrilling experience, which keeps so many returning every year, and most newcomers pledging the same.
+From the wide variety of cuisine available from Gerard’s Paella to crab-smothered artichoke to the array of music play shops to explore the deeper, inner workings of music.
+It’s qualities such as these that lend to one overall thrilling experience, which keeps so many returning every year and most newcomers pledging the same.

 Allen-Stone

-Allen Stone
+Artist: Allen Stone

-White Denim
+Artist: White Denim

 Robert-Plant

-Robert Plant presents The Sensational Space Shifters
+Artist: Robert Plant presents The Sensational Space Shifters

 Tumbleweed-Wanderers

-Tumbleweed Wanderers
+Artist: Tumbleweed Wanderers

-Oakland’s Tumbleweed Wanderers benefited from being placed in the shady Vaudeville tent Friday afternoon, and the folky, soulful group took full advantage of the dense crowd seeking solar protection.
+Tumbleweed Wanderers out of Oakland benefited from being placed in the shady Vaudeville tent Friday afternoon, and the folky, soulful group took full advantage of the dense crowd seeking solar protection.
 Frontman Zak Mandel-Romann fearlessly ripped into tracks from their 2012 debut LP So Long as he would jump off the stage to engage with the audience.
 The crowd reciprocated, and upon the end of the set the rousing applause was so widespread and forceful that the band members tried to hide their unbridled joy, an indication they were experiencing the best response of their careers.
 It was a goose bump-inducing moment, and after the continuous applause interrupted the stage emcee, the Tumbleweed Wanderers were called back for a rare encore. -MF

-Nataly Dawn
+Artist: Nataly Dawn

 Nataly Dawn was yet another newcomer to the festival, and she represented the singer-songwriter sect in splendid form.
-Her songbook may not be extensive, but is incredibly strong with playful elements of both comedy and heartfelt songs of real life and love.
+Her songbook may not be extensive but is incredibly strong with playful elements of both comedy and heartfelt songs of real life and love.
 Dawn’s delivery was flawless as she was simply accompanied by an electric guitar player, augmenting her vocals ever so slightly.
-Some may know this Sacramento rising star as one half of the act Pomplamoose, but with a recent release How I Knew Her making waves, she is sure to be a name to look out for.
+Some may know this Sacramento rising star as one half of the act Pomplamoose, but with a recent release entitled How I Knew Her making waves, she is sure to be a name to look out for.
 High Sierra is generous with the amount of time a performer gets onstage, and in Dawn’s case, too much time for her limited song selection.
 However, with the crowd gaining size, she went through a few selections twice, including “Caroline”.
 Hey, exposure is exposure. -KQ

-Houndmouth
+Artist: Houndmouth

 Primus

-The John Scofield Uberjam Band
+Artist: The John Scofield Uberjam Band

 The return of John Scofield’s electric band was a bit of a surprise to longtime fans of this freaked-out, electric jazz-fusion act.
 Jazz legend Scofield brought old friends and new to blaze through some selections from his past catalogue (Up All Night, Uberjam) and most recent (Uberjam Deux) to a healthily packed free, late night show.
 His mix of funky-fusion, hip-hop and electronic drum beats generally adds up to sonic grooves that are easy to dance to, but complex in their melody and solos arranged onstage.
 Some highlights were “Polo Towers”, “I Brake for Monster Booty”, and “Everynight is Ladies Night.”
 Try to catch this act on tour, as it could be the last time Scofield brings this band on the road for awhile before he likely returns to more straight-ahead jazz projects. -KQ

-Skerik’s Lab
+Artist: Skerik’s Lab

-High Sierra vagabond and artist at large Skerik once again showcased his teaching abilities, along with his oddly-interesting poetic musings.
+High Sierra vagabond-and-artist-at-large Skerik once again showcased his teaching abilities, along with his oddly-interesting poetic musings.
 The best woodwind and brass musicians, some in official acts and others just at High Sierra to camp and have fun, line up on stage at the Music Hall.
 With Mike Dillon supporting on drums, each player on stage gets a turn to take the lead, and everyone else joins in until a ferocious jam builds to a peak.
 Skerik then introduces the next performer, and often will ask the audience for the next musical key.
 Once again Carley Meyers from Mike Dillon Band stole the show. -MF

 SCENE

-The Barr Brothers
+Artist: The Barr Brothers

 Brad and Andrew Barr are two longtime performers who have graced the many stages at High Sierra for well over a decade.
 Generally, they represent their early project the Slip, sometimes with their Marco Benevento and Nathan Moore collaborative project, Surprise Me Mr. Davis.
 This year, they towed along a giant harp for the Barr Brothers, a rising indie-leaning project garnering impressive underground success.
 Songs like “Give The Devil Back His Heart” demonstrate Andrew’s complex rhythmic arrangements and Brad’s ability to write dynamic songs under any moniker.
 This set saw the band joined by Mike Dillon on vibraphone and the Rubblebucket horns for a bombastic set closer. -KQ

-Thievery Corporation
+Artist: Thievery Corporation

 Scene3

-Lee Fields and the Expressions
+Artist: Lee Fields and the Expressions

-moe.
+Artist: moe.

-Sunday •Music Hall Late Night Show • 1:30am
+Location: Music Hall Late Night Show

-Sunday night jam headliners moe. played a sold out late-night show early Sunday morning, and as usual it raged.
-Rob, Al, Chuck and and the rest of the gang were pretty subdued as a physical presence on stage, but they sounded as good as always.
-Classic opening one-two punch “Not Coming Down –> Wormwood” kicked things off nicely, and “McBain”, “Moth” and “Timmy Tucker” were set highlights.
+Sunday night jam headliners moe. played a sold-out, late-night show early Sunday morning, and as usual it raged.
+Rob, Al, Chuck and and the rest of the gang were pretty subdued as a physical presence onstage, but they sounded as good as always.
+Classic opening one-two punch “Not Coming Down” and “Wormwood” kicked things off nicely, and “McBain”, “Moth” and “Timmy Tucker” were set highlights.
 “Seat of My Pants” ended the epic third day on a high note. -MF

 Scene

-Lukas Nelson & Promise of the Real
+Artist: Lukas Nelson & Promise of the Real

-Lukas Nelson & POTR made their High Sierra debut this year and put on quite an impressive set that caught the eye of many a festivalgoer, including that night’s headliner moe.(Nelson guested on “Opium” in Moe’s set).
+Lukas Nelson & POTR made their High Sierra debut this year and put on quite an impressive set that caught the eye of many a festivalgoer, including that night’s headliner moe.(Nelson guested on “Opium” during moe.’s set).
 Nelson started things off with his single “Forever is a Four Letter Word”, which was well received by the growing crowd.
 Nelson is the son of the legendary Willie Nelson, and he truly shines on his own, clearly not leaning on his namesake to achieve success (I’m looking at you Jakob Dylan).
 Nelson delivers high energy sets full of excellent originals, many of which are about “Weed”, so the apple doesn’t fall too far from the tree.
 The band also ran through great cover songs including an amazing take on The Grateful Dead’s “Althea”, Pink Floyd’s “Money” and set closer “Sympathy for the Devil” by The Stones.
 Lukas Nelson should just be getting started –plan on seeing him grow exponentially from here. -PM

-Guitarmaggeddon
+Artist: Guitarmaggeddon

 The 10th annual Guitarmaggeddon face-melt was a special treat.
 Each year, Tea Leaf Green’s Josh Clark leads a group of electric guitar thrashers on a set of covers that revolve around a theme, and the songs always give way to epic guitar wailing and thrashing.
-It seemed like last year’s Talking Head’s set would be tough to beat, but the “Stadium Rock!” theme was plenty epic.
+It seemed like last year’s Talking Heads set would be tough to beat, but the “Stadium Rock!” theme was plenty epic.
 From the steady opening of “Slow Ride” to “Satisfaction” (with a younger Mic Jagger in tow) to “Layla”, the show just killed it as expected.
 Lukas Nelson and Al Schnier from moe. guested for multiple songs, and fest-goers who still had a couple ounces of energy left benefited from a jamtastic, raging two hours of fun. -MF

 Scene

-Steel Pulse
+Artist: Steel Pulse

-Rubblebucket
+Artist: Rubblebucket